Benefits of Crypto Flash Loans

 5. Ease of Use

-When AAVE and other decentralized finance platforms started offering their clients a flash loan, they would have had to code the smart contract themselves.
+When AAVE and other decentralized finance platforms started offering their clients flash loans, they would have had to code the smart contract themselves.
 As a result, less tech-savvy users were locked out of using this innovative DeFi option.
 Luckily, that's no longer the case.
-With competitors aiming to dethrone established platforms, there has been a push to make these lending protocols more accessible.
+Since new platforms are trying to take the place of old ones, there has been a push to make these lending protocols easier to use.

 New lending platforms have made it more accessible.
 Both borrowers with technical coding skills and the average non-specialist can take advantage of this innovation in lending.
 Thanks to advances in the "composability" of smart contracts, almost anyone can set up their own flash loan.